Mugilan-Codes/au-placements-app/README.md

 ## TODO

-- Think about what should happen in the event of no network or api error
 - Use Refresh Tokens to stop logging out often
 - Add App Icon and Splash Screen
   - [How to Easily Configure Launch Icons in React Native — Android & iOS](https://medium.com/react-native-training/how-to-easily-configure-launch-icons-in-react-native-android-ios-2e1f351496ed)